RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

     rladmin upgrade db <database_name> and module module_name <module_name> version <new_module_version_number> module_args "<module arguments>"
     ```

-    - If you want to remove the existing module arguments, enter `""` without arguments.
+    - If you want to remove the existing module arguments, enter `module_args ""` without arguments.
-    - If you want to use the existing module arguments, enter `"keep_args"`
+    - If you want to use the existing module arguments, enter `module_args keep_args`
     - If you want to update multiple modules, use the `and module` parameter for each module.

 ## Examples